fantasticdonkey/PupTime/README.rst

 The menu button is used to toggle between the screens, and the activity button is used to stop / start specific functionality.
 The screen also automatically dims after certain duration of inactivity.
 The red LED flashes only during interval training.

 This Arduino code runs on a `M5StickC <https://m5stack.com/products/stick-c>`_ based on the popular ESP32-PICO microcontroller.
-It it dependent on the the `M5StickC GitHub library <https://github.com/m5stack/M5StickC>`_.
+It it dependent on the `M5StickC GitHub library <https://github.com/m5stack/M5StickC>`_.

 .. image:: docs/PupTime.JPG
 	:width: 400px